 History of the Ideal Patti Playpal Doll

-As the youngest in my family growing up during the 60's, I remember really wanting a baby sister or brother.
+As the youngest in my family growing up during the 1960s, I remember really wanting a baby sister or brother.
 The next best thing was the Patti Playpal doll, a life-size companion doll that was introduced in the late 1950s.
-In 1959 when the doll came out, it was an immediate success with children like me who longed to have a "playmate".
+In 1959 when the doll came out, it was an immediate success with children like me who longed to have a "playmate."

-The Patti Playpal doll was about the size of a 3-year-old child, had movable legs and arms, and lifelike hair with eyes that opened and closed.
+The doll was about the size of a three-year-old child, had movable legs and arms, and lifelike hair with eyes that opened and closed.
 Patti came dressed in a beautiful little dress with socks, underwear, and cute little black patent leather shoes.

-The Patti Playpal doll was sculpted by Neil Estern, a world renowned sculptor, who is best known for his work on the FDR memorial in Washington DC.
-Neil's wife Anne designed the first costumes for Patti.
+The doll was sculpted by Neil Estern, a world-renowned sculptor who is best known for his work on the FDR memorial in Washington, DC.
+Neil's wife, Anne, designed the first costumes for Patti.

 "Ideal began experimenting with hard plastic in 1936 and was the first to market a hard plastic doll.
 Soon the wonderful Toni Dolls and the Play Pal Family of dolls brought as much recognition to Ideal as its earlier attempts at perfection.
 Play Pal children were sculpted according to measurements issued by the U.S. Bureau of Standards of Specifications.
 They could wear actual clothing of children at the age of three months, one year, two years, three years, and even older children of 10 or 11 years."

 Fortunately for me, I happened to run across a Patti Playpal doll recently at a local rummage sale.
-At first I thought it was a mannequin and was presently surprised when I took her out of a box and found out she was actually a companion doll.
-My Patti needs to be re-strung (to hold her legs on so she can walk) and she is also missing a part for the bottom of her head (where it attached to the neck) but she came with 2 outfits and her original shoes.
-I made a stunning buy of my disassembled Patti for just $5! (pleasant surprise—when I emptied the box there were the missing pieces to restring my Patti—now she's been put back together and is whole again)
+At first, I thought it was a mannequin and was pleasantly surprised when I took her out of a box and found out she was actually a companion doll.
+My Patti needs to be re-strung (to hold her legs on so she can walk), and she is also missing a part for the bottom of her head (where it attached to the neck), but she came with two outfits, and her original shoes.
+I made a stunning buy of my disassembled Patti for just $5! (pleasant surprise—when I emptied the box, there were the missing pieces to restring my Patti—now she's been put back together and is whole again)

 - Patti dolls have one of these markings on their heads: Ideal Doll Toy Corp.
 G-35 or B-19-1 (There were few other companies then that actually put their company mark on their companion dolls) My Patti doll has the number G-35-6.